Stiv-dev/Virtu/README.md

 ### 2. S3

 Create an AWS S3 bucket.
 The S3 bucket is used to store images that are displayed in Udagram.
+Follow [this guide](https://youtu.be/5aHsovI2DEk) on how to create an S3 bucket and configure an IAM user for this project

 Set the config values for environment variables in `set_env.sh`.